 Dining and Hospitality

 Gowran has a number of hospitality packages and, of course, bars and restaurants available to patrons each race day.
-The hospitality packages include:
+The hospitality packages tend to include: